Elastic Constants Calculator

 This calculator lets you solve for any one of the four elastic constants given two others.
 It includes material presets for common engineering materials, a visual Poisson's ratio indicator, and complete conversion formula references for all constant pairs.

 Converting between elastic constants means keeping several coupled formulas straight, and that is where algebraic slips happen.
-This calculator handles all six two-variable combinations instantly, includes the Lamé parameters and P-wave modulus used in continuum mechanics and seismology, and gives you material presets so you can verify a result against a known material instead of trusting memory alone.
+This calculator handles all six two-variable combinations, includes the Lamé parameters and P-wave modulus used in continuum mechanics and seismology, and gives you material presets so you can verify a result against a known material instead of trusting memory alone.

-How to Use This Calculator
+How to Use the Inputs

 1. Select which elastic constant to solve for from the dropdown.